celtera/avendish/book/src/advanced/workers.md

 The general idea is that the processor code sends a request to the worker with some data.
 The host processes the request in a thread.
 This returns a function which is then called back onto the processor, to update its state with the result of the computations.

-> This is currently only supported in ossia.

 ## General worker API Usage